devangtomar/learning-terraform/terraform/readme.md

 - `terraform fmt` - Rewrites Terraform configuration files to a canonical format and style.
 - `terraform validate` - Validates the Terraform configuration files in a directory.
 - `terraform plan` - Creates an execution plan.
+- `terraform plan --var-file="terraform-dev.tfvars"` - To plan while providing tfvars file (another file used for storing variables : variables.tf file instead)..
 - `terraform apply --auto-approve` - Applies the changes required to reach the desired state of the configuration, and then automatically approves the execution.
-- `terraform import` - If you created infrastructure before you started using Terraform, you can use the terraform import command to add that infrastructure to Terraform’s state file so that Terraform is aware of and can manage that infrastructure.
+- `terraform import` - If you created infrastructure before you started using ` Terraform, you can use the terraform import command to add that infrastructure to Terraform’s state file so that Terraform is aware of and can manage that infrastructure.
+- `terraform destroy --var-file="terraform-prod.tfvars"` - specific variable files

 ## Isolation via File Layout